-Dietetics is a creative and challenging profession which relates food intake to nutritional well-being.
+Dietetics is the science and art of applying the principles of food and nutrition to health.
+It’s a vital, growing profession with many career possibilities.
 The Didactic Program in Dietetics (DPD) at Marshall University leads to a Bachelor of Science degree and prepares students to work in clinical nutrition, community health, and food service management positions.
-The DPD is approved by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition & Dietetics and meets the academic standards to qualify students for a dietetic internship (DI).
+The program provides students with a well-rounded education that includes both classroom and “hands-on” experience.
+Classes are small and the faculty are committed to ensuring the success of students.
+The DPD is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition & Dietetics and meets the academic standards to qualify students for a dietetic internship (DI).
 Students must complete both an undergraduate DPD and a post baccalaureate supervised practice experience to be eligible to take the national Registered Dietitian examination.

 The Department of Dietetics strives to deliver the highest quality dietetic education utilizing all available resources to meet the needs of this rural region for dietetics professionals.
 The DPD’s mission is to provide the depth and breadth of food and nutrition knowledge and skills that prepare students to enter a supervised practice program in dietetics.

 The program will provide DPD graduates with the knowledge, skills, and competency necessary to succeed in a supervised practice program and graduate study.

 - 1.1: 100% of Dietetics Students will complete the DPD requirements within 6 years (150% of the program length).

 - 1.2: 90% of DPD graduates will apply to a supervised practice program within 12 months of graduation.

 - 1.3: 75% of DPD graduates applying for a supervised practice program will become accepted into a dietetic internship.